jebbgrenham/Ui24r-pedalboard/README.md

 Page 4
 - Play audio samples (use pedal as sampler as well)

 ...or whatever you modfity the code to do.
-Thanks to Ferdinand Malcher (:- [@fmalcher]) you can use their library to do nearly anything on the console.
+Thanks to [Ferdinand Malcher @fmalcher](https://github.com/fmalcher/fmalcher) you can use their library to do nearly anything on the console.